MarioCambas/freebarcodes/README.md

 DATABASE mode:
-You can create a free account at https://mchsoft.com/demos/upc/upc.htm sign in button.
+You can create a free account at https://mchsoft.com/demos/upc/register.html.

 Login into the system for accessing to database functionality.
 Default Parameters: